-- 1. Secure the mobility device at the front (1) and at the rear (2) with the tie-down system belts. - 2.
-Secure the mobility device by tensioning the belts in accordance with the tie-down system manufacturer's user manual.
+- 1. Secure the mobility device with the tie-down system belts at the following locations: - a.
+All Mobility Devices four tie-down points on mobility device base (two at front (1) and two at rear (2)). - b.
+Systems with Lifter and Ultra Low Maxx Seating two additional tie down points ® on either side of the seat at the front of the seat rails. - Secure the mobility device by tensioning the belts in accordance with the tie-down system manufacturer's user manual.